gradle/gradle/design-docs/gradle-2.0.md

 * Change the `Ear` type so that the generated descriptor takes precedence over a descriptor in the main content, similar to the manifest for `Jar` and the web XML for `War`.

+## Archive tasks + base plugin

+* Move defaults for output directory to the tasks and remove from base plugin.
+* Use `${task.name}.${task.extension}` as the default archive name, so that the default does not conflict with another archive task.

+## Test output

+* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with another `Test` task.

 ## Remove API methods that are added by the DSL decoration

 * Remove all methods that accept a `Closure` when an `Action` overload is available.
 Add missing overloads where appropriate.